 If you have any medical concerns about getting the vaccine, talk to your doctor.

-Some workplaces may take part in workplace vaccinations as part of the Group 4 rollout.
+Some workplaces may take part in workplace vaccinations as part of the vaccine rollout.
 If your employer is eligible, they will let you know when they will be offering employee vaccinations.
 You may be able to get your vaccination through your workplace.

 Your employer may ask you if you have been vaccinated, but you do not have to share your vaccination status with your employer.